je2dz/VB-Active-Directory/README.md

 ## Connecting Ubuntu 22.04.1 to AD

 I wanted to expand the lab to include systems other than Windows so I decided to connect Ubuntu to AD.
 This was by far the most challenging portion of the lab.
-One is lead to believe that while installing Ubuntu you can simply choose to use AD in the intial setup and all will be fine.
-I never got it to succeed and always got a failed message.
+One is led to believe that while installing Ubuntu you can simply choose to use AD in the intial setup and all will be fine.
+I never got it to succeed and always ended up getting a failed message.
 After searching the web it appears to be common issue and it took several YouTube videos, official documentation, and various web sites to develope a fix that works for me.

 #### STEPS